 It is required that the NCC - hosted by either one or several national organisations - is formally designated and mandated by the national authorities of the EU Member State or the EuroHPC JU Participating State.
 The NCC must be established as an organisation with appropriate visibility to the national communities and an independent organisational structure.
+The organisational structure of each NCC should be added to the proposal.
 The NCC must ensure that the NCC's activities are clearly identifiable and distinct from activities of the institution(s) hosting the NCC.
+To the community the NCC must have one unified outside appearance.

-In general, NCCs should employ HPC specialists, primarily full time, with expertise in areas most relevant for the national communities and NCC staff should not work under external supervision.
-Applicants are encouraged to implement a pan-European collaboration scheme for talent management including the identification and recruitment of HPC experts by the NCCs.
-Moreover, proposals should clearly set out an effective governance structure and decision making process within the consortium and the complementary Coordination and Support Action.
+In general, NCCs should employ specialists, with expertise in areas most relevant for the national communities and NCC staff should not work under external supervision.
+The NCC staff is expected to have the sufficient operational capacity to perform its activities.
+To cover new and fast developments in the field of HPC that are relevant to the NCC's activities, the Coordination and Support Action will provide train the trainer events for NCC staff.
+The NCC lead must work full time on the project.